 Our lunch stop is in the midst of the Somme battlefield region, at a local restaurant hidden from view which serves excellent food, with wine/beer (with advanced menu selection).

 Next is a visit to see the impressive Thiepval Memorial, the largest Commonwealth War Graves monument in the world and on which are inscribed the names of over 72,000 soldiers who fell during the Battle of the Somme and have no known grave (including one very special name).

-We also visit the Canadian WW1 memorials at Le Quesnel and Courcelette, and the Newfoundland memorial at Gueudecourt, as we begin our tour of all fourteen Canadian first war memorials.
-The day also features a visit to Lochnagar Crater.
+We also visit the Canadian WW1 memorials at Le Quesnel and Courcelette, and the Newfoundland memorial at Gueudecourt.
+The day also features a visit to the very unique landscape known as Lochnagar Crater.
 Overnight Arras - Mercure Centre Gare.
 [B,L]

 Friday November 11

 Today is Remembrance Day.
 We visit Vimy Ridge and join with fellow Canadians to honour all those who have served Canada, and in particular to remember those who have fallen.
 Ample time is given to visit the Vimy Memorial, one of the most impressive of all the war monuments in Europe.
 We also look into the Visitors' Centre and tour the trenches and tunnels.